Living in Harmony With Spirit

 – Francis of Assisi

-There is no selfishness in God or any of the universe personalities who serve him.
+There is no selfishness in God or in any of the universe personalities who serve him.
 God gives everything of himself, as much as any one of us is willing and able to receive.
 If you wish to become a participating member in the great spiritual club of humanity, learn to forget yourself—to cooperate and help others.
 Indeed, teamwork is one of the most valuable lessons to learn while still on this world.

 Love is the desire to do good to others.